 Baby fawn trapped on wrong side of fence

-I came across this little guy while riding around Lopez Island, a minute later it joined up with its twin and trotted off.
+We came across this little guy while riding bikes around Lopez Island, a minute later it joined up with its twin and trotted off.

-If you would to see more of the fauna in the San Juan Islands click here >More animals pics
+If you would like to see more of the fauna in the San Juan Islands, click here >More animals pics

 Jones Island Mooring Buoy Breaks Away